-As a live culture consisting of active yeasts and bacteria, a kombucha scobys will do best if it is allowed to sit on the counter culturing one batch of sugared tea after another.
-However, life can interfere at times and if you are facing the possibility of needing to take a break from making Kombucha, here are some guidelines for how to take a break without damaging the Scoby.
+As a live culture consisting of active yeasts and bacteria, a kombucha scoby will do best if it is allowed to sit on the counter culturing one batch of sugared tea after another.
+However, life can interfere at times.
+If you need to take a break from making kombucha, here are some guidelines on how to do so without damaging the scoby.

 Short-term Breaks (less than 6 weeks)

-While many people only brew their kombucha for 1 to 4 weeks (depending on personal taste preferences), it is possible to allow a batch of kombucha to brew for up to 6 weeks assuming it is not brewing someplace particularly warm.
+While the normal brewing time for a batch of kombucha is 7-30 days, it is possible to allow a batch of kombucha to brew for up to 6 weeks, as long as the culturing area is not too warm.
 So for breaks of up to 6 weeks, we recommend simply allowing the kombucha to brew in a batch of fresh sugar tea and starter tea for that length of time.
-The resulting brew will have a very strong vinegar taste and can be discarded or used in place of vinegar to make salad dressing, marinade, etc.
+The resulting brew will have a very strong vinegar taste and can be discarded or used in place of vinegar in such recipes as salad dressings or marinades.

 Long-term Breaks (more than 6 weeks)

 Longer term breaks tend to be a bit more difficult to manage safely but there are several options available:

 Create a holding jar and feed the scoby every 4-6 weeks